What is a Mood Disorder?

 Mood disorders, including major depression and bipolar disorder, are a leading cause of hospitalization of adults age 18-44.
 When these illnesses are not treated, they often get worse — with a risk of serious complications, physical harm, or death.

-The good news is that help is available and that a number of therapies are effective for mood disorders.
+The good news is that help is available and that a number of mental health therapies are effective for mood disorders.
 With a combination of psychotherapy, medication and complementary supports, you can recover from a mood disorder — no matter how complex your illness is or how challenging your life has become.

 At Pathlight, our specially-trained professionals can help you find balance and healing from whatever issues you are dealing with.
 In treatment, we support your work in recovery as you learn about your moods, connect with your values, and build, maintain, and improve relationships in your life.